-What is the human voice frequency?
-And why is each persons voice so unique?This is a question that has been asked for centuries.
+Why is each persons voice so unique?This is a question that has been asked for centuries.
 Scientists and researchers have worked tirelessly to figure out what makes each person's voice special.

-In this blog post, we will explore what the human voice frequency is and how sound is produced by your vocal cords.
+Let's explore what the human voice frequency is and how sound is produced by your vocal cords.

 Some people have higher frequency in their voices and some people have lower, more baritone voices.
 A high-frequency range can be from a few hundred hertz up to several thousand hertz.